-In addition, as of the date of this filing, our board of directors has approved 11,866,016 restricted share-based awards pursuant to the 2013 Omnibus Incentive Compensation Plan, as amended and the 2013 Non-Employee Director Plan, which plans terminate in the first quarter of 2023.
+As of February 19, 2024, there were 5,052,404 outstanding unvested restricted share-based awards granted pursuant to the 2013 Omnibus Incentive Compensation Plan, as amended and 250,876 outstanding restricted stock units granted pursuant to the 2013 Non-Employee Director Plan.
+In addition, in January 2024 our board of directors approved 531,814 restricted share-based awards pursuant to the 2023 Omnibus Incentive Compensation Plan and the 2023 Non-Employee Director Plan.
 Awards granted under these plans, which consist of a mix of restricted stock units, performance share units and restricted shares of Class A common stock, remain in effect until they have vested or been forfeited in accordance with the terms of the applicable plan and award agreement.
 Once shares issued pursuant to these plans have vested, they will be able to be sold in the public market.
-We expect to seek stockholder approval of new equity incentive plans and the registration of additional shares under such plans at the Company's 2023 annual meeting of stockholders.